AliyyahKalejaye/quad_pid_controller/README.md

 # quad_pid_controller
-This repo contains the code for a quadcopter drone controller tuned with multiple PIDs.
+This repo contains the code for a quadcopter drone controller tuned with multiple PIDs in Webots.

 It is written in Python.